Gabriela20103967/Portfolio1/README.md

 3. Provide a stepwise description of how can you store a password safely using a hashing technique and how you can verify that some string is the right password?

-  - A) first of all we need the input from the user, after that we need a method to storage the password in this case I'm gonna use the salt method, so we need to create a random string with characters, so the input can be 'password123' and the random string 'Kj7@ImwY0n8', after this we need to combine both passwords, so the salt method gonna convert the combine the two password into a fixed-length string, follow we need a hash function for which in can be Argon2 or other cryptographic hash function, so this can generate something like 'aDf89dFcv23', after having this we need to store the salt password because if is not store we can't verificate.
-So after doing this the random string which is the salt and the new generate password which is the hashed password gonna be together in the user's record.
+  - A) First we need to create a unique, random salt for each password, after that we need to combine the password and the salt, use a secure hashing algorithm to hash the combined password and salt, and save the hash and the salt in the database.
-  - B) When the user provide the password which is the 'password123', we retrieve the salt password with the password to get the has password, we use the dame hash function to join the salt and the user password and have to produce the same hash password, after that we compare the hash password with the one that we have stored to verificate if they match or not, to give the correspond permission to access.
+  - B) To verify the right password we need first get the user's stored salt, combine the input password with the stored salt, to hash the combined input password and salt and compare the new hash with the stored hash.
+So if they match

 4. What is the purpose of a "salt" when hashing a password? what are the two most important properties of a "salt"?

-  - The purpose of salt when we want to hashing a password is to enhance the security of it, so for example if two different users have the same password the salt method will create a different hash password for the two users.
+  - The purpose of "salt" when hashing a password is to ensure the security and uniqueness for identical passwords.
+And the two most important properties are randomness and uniqueness.
-    And the two most important properties I think are the uniqueness and randomness, because of this method going to generate a unique password every time, so we are never going to have the same password and the randomness because using a random number is going to give us an unpredictable result every time, make more difficult to hackers to access or try to guess the salt.

 # References: